 How to use the fabric softener

-Most of the washing machines have a dispenser for this.
+- Most of the washing machines have a dispenser for putting it inside.
 Use it if yours has it.
 The softener will be added automatically at the time of the last rinse.

 It is best used with nylon, polyester, and acrylic fabrics.

 Do not use fabric softeners on Microfiber fabrics for a long time – it will be fluffy at first but may harden over time.
 Performance fabrics also should not be washed with fabric softener as it can interfere with the moisture wicking property of these fabrics.
 Same with coated fabrics and fabrics with various finishes.